Results and Standings

 The 2019 fifth-edition Clio continues the best-selling hatch’s outstanding legacy by taking the best features of previous generations and wrapping them with an all-new look, inspired directly by Renault Sport – the new R.S.
 Line label is born.
 Legacy, class, style and performance.

-Designed by Renault Sport in league with Latin American design and engineering teams, the Sandero R.S.
-2.0 – available only in the Latin American market – is a true sports car, developed to be equally at home on the road or on the track.
-This hot hatch packs a true punch thanks to its 2-litre engine that delivers 150hp running on ethanol.
-That power is wrapped in a body with sporty R.S. touches, while the cockpit offers maximum comfort to enhance your driving experience to the (...)
+Designed by Renault Sport in collaboration with Sao Paolo designers and Renault engineers in Latin America, the new Renault Sandero R.S.
+2.0 – available only in the Latin American market – is a true sports car, developed specifically for Latin American customers and designed to be equally at home on the road or on the track.
+This hot hatch packs a true punch thanks to its 2-litre engine that delivers 150 hp and 205 Nm, running on (...)